 - Do a quick pick-up of laundry lying on the floor and any unnecessary items sitting on the nightstand.

 6. Get Help If Things Get Too Overwhelming

 STOP TRYING TO DO IT ALL!
 Even superheroes (like you!) need help from time to time.
 I get it!
-We think we can do it all, but there are times in life where we may have to ask for help.
+We think we can do it all, but there are times in life when we may have to ask for help.
 It doesn’t mean you need a dog walker or laundry service for life.
-But if your husband is traveling for work for the next three months, or your boss asks you for more hours this quarter, don’t kill yourself by pulling night shifts folding laundry and meal prepping.
+But if your husband or partner is traveling for work for the next three months, or your boss asks you for more hours this quarter, don’t kill yourself by pulling night shifts folding laundry and meal prepping.

 Here are a few ideas for help you can get from the outside:

 - Dog-walking service

 7. Ask your Kids to Get Involved